 What are Oracle Indexes?

-- Just like we have index present in the textbooks to help us find the particular topic in the book, Oracle index behaves the same way.we have different types of indexes in oracle.
+- Just like we have an index present in the textbooks to help us find the particular topic in the book, the Oracle index behaves the same way. we have different types of indexes in oracle.

 - Indexes are used to search the rows in the oracle table quickly.
 If the index is not present the select query has to read the whole table and returns the rows.
 With Index, the rows can be retrieved quickly

-- We should create Indexes when selecting a small percentage of rows from a table (less than 2-4%).
-If the % of rows returned is high then index scan will be slow.
+- We should create Indexes when retrieving a small number of rows from a table. or to retrieve the first set of rows as fast as possible from some query that will ultimately return a large number of rows.
 It also depends on the data distribution i.e clustering factor

 - Indexes are logically and physically independent of the data in the associate table.